KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 it's accessing a role.

-In `data()`, we can use a `switch` statement to return the appropriate data and data type depending on the role.
+In `data()`, we can use a `switch` statement to return the appropriate data and data type depending on the role, which is possible as `data()` returns a [QVariant](docs:qtcore;qvariant.html).
 We still need to make sure we get the appropriate location of the data, though.
-In this example below, you can see that a new iterator variable is being declared, and is set from the beginning of the list plus the row of the index on the QML side.
+In this example below, you can see that a new iterator variable is being declared, which is set from the beginning of the list plus the row of the index and the data that the iterator is pointing to is what is being returned

 We can't just return whatever data we want though.
 We may be trying to bind data to a property with an incompatible data type, such as a QStringList to a